 The financial statements report the share of the Local Government Pension Scheme deficit on the College's balance sheet in line with the requirements of FRS 102.
-The change in measurement requirements under FRS102, combined with significant reductions in AAA bond rates following Brexit has resulted in an increase in the LGPS pension deficit to £24.5 million (2015: £14.8 million).
+Improved assets performance in the year combined with an increase in AAA bond rates (and hence a higher discount rate leading to lower future liabilities) has resulted in a decrease in the LGPS pension deficit to £18.8 million (2016: £24.5 million).